 United has a dedicated fleet of 737 that are based in Guam.
 These planes do not have Economy Plus, The 737-800 have only 14 first class seats (versus 16 or 20 on 738’s based on the mainland), and there is no in seat video.
 Interestingly, onboard signage for exits and the like is mostly English, with some Japanese, and occasionally some Spanish.

-These flights are eligible for CPU, but the first class cabin was nearly full when I booked, and it was completely filled a few days before the flight, presumably with paid business class fares.
+These flights are eligible for CPU, but the first class cabin was nearly full when I booked.
+And completely filled a few days before the flight, presumably with paid business class fares.
 I was fortunate to get one of the few seats with extra legroom, an exit row window.

-In terms of seat comfort, the seat was a little hard, and unlike my last flight the middle seat was occupied, and in this case by a large man, so it felt a bit tight to be stuck by the window.
+In terms of seat comfort, the seat was a little hard.
+Plus, unlike my last flight the middle seat was occupied, and by a large man, so it felt a bit tight to be stuck by the window.

 Service consisted of a drinks being offered, including pretzels (like the old days in the US).
 Beer and wine is still complimentary on intra-Asia flights on United.
 Shortly after that service, a meal was served.
 Oddly, my special meal request worked properly for this flight.
 One of the flight attendants greeted me with my name, and let me know that my meal was loaded soon after I sat down.